ericchenkai/markdown-plus-plus/README.md

+# NOTE
+I am going to edit `userDefinedLang-markdown.blackboard.modern.xml` to fit my own need because there are a lot of `LaTeX` equations in my markdown files.

+//Erich

+All honors to @Edditoria.

 # Markdown Syntax Highlighting for Notepad++

 Writing docs in Markdown is common today, but Notepad++ doesn't provide syntax highlighting for Markdown by default.
 That's why this repo exists.